jnozzi/cocoadev.com/markdown/DeterminingOSVersion.md

 **NSA<nowiki/>ppKitVersionNumber?
 No (or Sometimes).**

 ----
-    General/NSAppKitVersionNumber is a constant defined in the General/AppKit framework, which, not surprisingly, defines "The version of the General/AppKit framework".
+    NSAppKitVersionNumber is a constant defined in the AppKit framework, which, not surprisingly, defines "The version of the AppKit framework".
 On the surface it seems like this is a nice and simple way for a Cocoa programmer to determine the OS version, but it's not perfectly clear.
-First of all, General/NSApplication.h is sadly missing a ton of constants.
+First of all, NSApplication.h is sadly missing a ton of constants.
 As of the developer tools version 3.0 release, there are only the following constants:

 #define NSAppKitVersionNumber10_0 577